browserify/resolve/readme.markdown

 **Note:** `exportsCategory` and `engines` are mutually exclusive - only one can be specified.

+* opts.moduleSystem - either `'require'` or `'import'`.
+Determines which module system conditions are used when resolving the `exports` field.
+When `'require'` (the default), the conditions include `require`; when `'import'`, the conditions include `import` instead.
+This option only has effect when `exportsCategory` or `engines` is also set.
+For example, given a package with `exports: { ".": { "import": "./esm.js", "require": "./cjs.js" } }`, resolving with `moduleSystem: 'import'` returns `esm.js`, while `moduleSystem: 'require'` (or omitting it) returns `cjs.js`.

 * opts.conditions - an array of condition strings (e.g. `['require', 'node']`) to use when resolving the `exports` field.
-If specified, this overrides the conditions that would otherwise be derived from the category.
+If specified, this overrides the conditions that would otherwise be derived from the category (including those from `moduleSystem`).
 This option only has effect when `exportsCategory` or `engines` is also set.

 default `opts` values: